-Public Meetings of the Oregon Sustainability Board (OSB) are held quarterly at various locations throughout the state.
-All meeting dates, times and locations are subject to change, and additional meetings may be added at the call of the Chair.
+Public meetings of the Oregon Sustainability Board are held quarterly at various locations throughout the state.
+All meeting dates, times and locations are subject to change, and additional meetings may be added at the call of the chair.

 Alternate formal request

-Every product has an environmental "footprint" - the resources used and pollutants released over the life of the product including supply chain, production, use and management of end-of-life.
-"Carbon footprint" is the most common type of footprint, but businesses are exploring other types of footprints as well, addressing issues such as the water used to make products, or the toxic chemicals released over their life.
+Every product has an environmental "footprint" - the resources used and pollutants released over the life of the product.
+This includes a product's production, use and management at end of life.
+The "carbon footprint" is the most common type of footprint, but businesses are exploring other types of footprints as well, addressing issues such as the water used to make products, or the toxic chemicals released over their life.

-The OSB has collorated with the Oregon Department of Environmental Quality (DEQ) the State of Washington, and an advisory group of stakeholders from across Oregon and Washington on a project to evaluate the potential benefits and challenges inherent in product-level envirnmental footprinting.
-Three projects have come out of this collaboration: Case studies, Food, and Concrete.
+The Board collaborated with the Oregon Department of Environmental Quality (DEQ), the State of Washington and an advisory group of stakeholders from across Oregon and Washington to evaluate the potential benefits and challenges inherent in product-level environmental footprinting.
+Three projects emerged from this collaboration: Case studies, and analyses of food and concrete.

-Businesses use product environmental footprinting to assess environmental conditions, identiry opportunities for improvement, uncover business potential, and communicate with customers.
-Case studies include:
+Businesses use product environmental footprinting to assess environmental conditions, identify opportunities for improvement, uncover business potential and communicate with customers.
+Case studies developed for the project include:

-Here are several food study reports for tomatoes, wine, port, land-based acquaculture, beer, coffee and citrus fruits and juices.
-You will also find reports on transportatin as well as packaging and wasted food.
+There are several food study reports for tomatoes, wine, port, land-based aquaculture, beer, coffee and citrus fruits and juices.
+You will also find reports on transportation as well as packaging and wasted food.